rreece/rreece.github.io/outline-of-philosophy/invitation.md

 >   First, we'll tell him that nobody begrudges him any knowledge he may have
 >   and that we'd be delighted to discover that he knows something. [^RepublicV476e]

-Who do I want to reach with this argument?
+Who do I want to reach with this project?

 -   Anyone interested in the engagement of science and philosophy.
 -   Skeptics of science and anti-naturalists of one form or another that see science